YairMassri/web1100_final-exam/README.md

 Rest of the day, if there's any time left, is codewars problems.

-##Days 5-6:
-These lectures will be a brief but intense applied guided practice exercise.
-Students will develop an authentication scaffolding with express.js under the instructor's guidance.
-Finished version here: https://github.com/Swolebrain/simple-node-auth

-##Day 7:
-Students are charged with creating a membership website with their resume emailer or any other project they've made, using the authentication scaffolding developed in previous days.

-##Day 8:
-Assessment: Quote of the day.
-Example finished version: velozmontero.fvi-grad.com/quote
-TODO: Add a challenge mode for students who have been around for a while.
-Maybe such students can do the quiz app instead.

 ##Day 9:
-Build your own scrolling effects (elements that fade in as they come into the viewport) with 2 lines of jquery and using the "data" construct.
-The day's task is then to add such scrolling effects to a site the students have previously made or to a template from html5up.net
+These lectures will be a guided practice exercise which will provide an introduction to nodeJS.
+Afterwards, we will do a cumulative programming and theory assessment.

 #Days 10-12:

-Lecture content is the "this" construct object and how to use it in the context of callbacks (cache it with a variable named self), event delegation and what it's for (when you bind events to elements that don't exist yet), jsonp, and the concept of APIs.
+We discuss the cross-origin limitation of AJAX and introduce the concept of JSONP (JSON with padding) as outlined in here http://stackoverflow.com/questions/3839966/can-anyone-explain-what-jsonp-is-in-layman-terms

 We introduce the wikipedia API and we start the Wikipedia visualizer project, which is meant as a final asssessment.

 Students should understand that for the wiki visualizer, they can build their api requests through a gui tool wikipedia has.
 It's called the wikipedia api sandbox (https://en.wikipedia.org/wiki/Special:ApiSandbox) You also need to make sure that they remember to put callback=?
 As part of the query string, and when they build the api request, they need to use the generator called search, and up top they need to have the property set to extracts so they can get extracts of the page.
 Finally, extracts to multiple hits only work if you have the exintro property checked.